Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Basics on parametric eigenvalue trajectories

 \section{Basics on parametric eigenvalue trajectories}

 The main objective of this work is to study how ITEs vary as the refractive index $n$ changes.
-We assume that the refractive index is \emph{(smoothly) parametrized}, i.e., that $n=n_p$, with $p\mapsto n_p\in\mathcal N$, cf.~\cref{eq:indexset}, a smooth map whose parameter $p$ is assumed to be a real \emph{scalar}.
-See \cref{sec:conclusions} for further discussion on this.
+For convenience we assume that the refractive index is \emph{parametrized}, i.e., that $n=n_p$, with $p\mapsto n_p(\cdot)\in\mathcal N$, cf.~\cref{eq:indexset}, a smooth-enough map whose parameter $p$ is assumed to be a real \emph{scalar}.

-With a parametric refractive index, we can categorize the ITP as a \emph{parametric (nonlinear) eigenvalue problem}\footnote{In this section only, we employ the symbols $\lambda$ and $\mathbf{x}$, which are standard in linear algebra, to denote eigenpairs.
-We use the ITP-specific $\kappa$ and $(v,w)$ elsewhere.} depending on $p$, which we define in abstract form as
+Parametrizing the refractive index in this way allows characterizing the resulting ITP \cref{eq:ITPweak} as an \emph{infinite-dimensional, parametric (linear) eigenvalue problem}, although discretization turns it finite-dimensional, with a potential loss of linearity, as will soon be shown.
+We may describe the (discretized or not) parametrized ITP in abstract form as